pushkar100/notes-clean-code-architecture/6-conditionals-and-loops.md

 Instead, we must create two functions that implement the logic of our problem, instead of using a single function in which we have the logic of the two functionalities since they are different

+_Boolean parameters should be used sparingly.
+It makes the function signature more complex and it tells us that the function does more than one thing (has multiple paths)._

 ```javascript
 // Bad!
 function book(customer, isPremium) {